jwunderl/pxt-arcade/docs/courses/csintro1/logic/user-input.md

 game.splash("Hello " + input + "!")
 ```

 This will prompt the user for their name, and then use it in the future.
-This allows for the game to be a bit more personal; it is the player's story, not some random character named "Jim" or "Link."
+This allows for the game to be a bit more personal; it is the player's story, not some random character named "Jim" or "Mink."
 Personalization is not the only thing that user input can be used for, though; it can also be used to craft puzzles that force them to search for clues to how they must respond to a given question.

 ## Student Task #2: Making a (secret?) password